astropy/photutils/docs/user_guide/detection.rst

 Detecting Stars
 ---------------

-Photutils includes two widely-used tools that are used to detect stars in an image, `DAOFIND`_ and IRAF's `starfind`_, plus a third tool that allows input of a custom user-defined kernel.
+Photutils includes two widely-used tools for detecting stars in an image, `DAOFIND`_ and IRAF's `starfind`_, plus a third tool that allows input of a custom user-defined kernel.

 :class:`~photutils.detection.DAOStarFinder` implements
 the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191